Ends in

 Tutorials dojo strip

-At its core, the AWS Global Infrastructure utilizes multiple data centers and groups them into Availability Zones, Regions, and Edge Locations.
+At its core, the AWS Global Infrastructure utilizes multiple data centers, which are grouped into Availability Zones, Regions, and Edge Locations.
 Let’s discuss these components one by one:

-An AWS Region consists of multiple Availability Zones.
+• An AWS Region comprises multiple Availability Zones and currently has 120 Availability Zones across 38 geographic Regions globally.
 AWS has various regions available in North America, South America, Europe, Asia, and other parts of the globe.
 Since a single AZ consists of multiple data centers, your system can achieve a higher level of fault-tolerance by running it in two or more AZs.
-This enables companies to build highly available, fault-tolerant, and scalable cloud architecture instead of running their applications on a single datacenter.
+This enables companies to build highly available, fault-tolerant, and scalable cloud architectures, rather than running their applications on a single data center.

 AWS Edge Networks

-By using these global edge networks, a user request doesn’t need to travel far back to your origin just to fetch data.
+• By using these global edge networks (over 700+ Points of Presence), a user request doesn’t need to travel far back to your origin to fetch data.
 The cached contents can quickly be retrieved from regional edge caches that are closer to your end-users.
-This is also referred to as a Content Delivery Network or CDN.
+This is also referred to as a Content Delivery Network (CDN).

-So for example, you have high-resolution images stored in a server in California.
-You can cache these media files to an edge location in the Philippines, India, or Singapore to allow your customers in Asia to retrieve these photos faster.
-The images will be loaded quickly because it is fetched to an edge server near your users, instead of retrieving it from its origin server in California.
+• For example, you have high-resolution images stored on a server in California.
+You can cache these media files at an edge location in the Philippines, India, or Singapore to enable your customers in Asia to retrieve these photos more quickly.
+The images will be loaded promptly because they are fetched from an edge server near your users, rather than being retrieved from their origin server in California.

 As mentioned above, the AWS Global infrastructure is built around Regions and Availability Zones (AZs):

-Regions provide multiple, physically separated, and isolated Availability Zones which are connected with low latency, high throughput, and highly redundant networking.
-Availability Zones offer highly availability, fault tolerance, and scalability.
+Regions provide multiple, physically separated, and isolated Availability Zones, which are connected via low-latency, high-throughput, and highly redundant networking.
+Availability Zones offer high availability, fault tolerance, and scalability.
 It consists of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.
-An Availability Zone is represented by a region code followed by a letter identifier; for example, us-east-1a.
+An Availability Zone is represented by a region code followed by a letter identifier, such as us-east-1a.

 You can visualize the hierarchy of the Availability Zone and AWS Region in this diagram: